image

 Event execution and evaluation

-On the day of the event, the project manager oversees all aspects of the fundraiser.
-They monitor progress, address any issues that arise, and ensure everything runs smoothly.
-Post-event, they evaluate the fundraiser’s success against the initial goals and document lessons learned for future events.
+On the day of the event, the project manager ensures that everything runs smoothly.
+They monitor the event’s progress, address any issues that arise, and ensure that all tasks are completed as planned.
+After the event, they evaluate its success and document any lessons learned for future reference.

 2. Home renovation project